codex-team/devops-toolbox-app/README.md

 `yarn dev`

+## Logs

+You can find log files in the application supports directory.
+One log file per day.

+MacOS: `~/Library/Application\ Support/DevOps\ Toolbox/logs/`
+Win: `...`
+Linux: `...`

-### Build
+## Build

+The app will be built automatically on every push.
+Artifacts with

-To package the application for distribution you need to call only one command:
+To package the application for distribution locally you need to call only one command:

 `yarn build`